zerodays/supabase-storage-backup/README.md

 - **Automated Backup:** Automatically backs up files from Supabase storage.
 - **ZIP Compression:** Compresses the backup into a ZIP file for efficient storage.
-- **Artifact Commit:** Commits the ZIP file as an artifact for easy access and tracking.

 ## Prerequisites